YosukeSugiura/ImageQualityAssesment/README.md

 ### Demo

-When you run demo, the window for the captured image is opened.
+When you start demo, the system executes continuous evaluation.
-As seen in the figure, you can find IQA score at upper left of the window.
+You can find real-time IQA score at upper left of the window.

 ![demo2](https://github.com/YosukeSugiura/ImageQualityAssesment/tree/master/demo2.png)